Judha Nugraha: Director of Indonesian Citizen Protection

 In 2017, Judha was named as the deputy director (chief of subdirectorate) for institutional affairs and protection diplomacy within the foreign ministry's directorate of Indonesian citizen protection.
 During his tenure, he was involve in the repatriation of an Indonesian migrant workers murdered in Malaysia, Indonesian crew members who were stranded in India and the Netherlands, and freeing Indonesian migrant workers in Saudi Arabia from a death sentence.
 He became the acting director for Indonesian citizen protection in 2019 for a few months before being permanently appointed to the position in September 2019.
 According to him, at the start of his tenure he felt that his predecessor Lalu Muhamad Iqbal had "left very big shoes" for him to fill.
 Iqbal later consoled him, stating that he "has his own path" and assured him the support of his staffs.

 During his tenure, Judha oversaw the implementation of the Peduli WNI portal in embassies, which was intended as a unified digital platform for Indonesian citizen services and protection and integrated with the Ministry of Home Affairs’ population system.
 Under Judha, the directorate implemented the three-step approach of prevention, early detection, and immediate response to handle Indonesian citizen protection issues.
-He was also directly involved in evacuating Indonesian citizens from Wuhan during the early phase of the COVID-19 pandemic in 2020 and repatriating Indonesian citizens from warzones in Ukraine during the Russo-Ukrainian War, Sudan following the Sudanese civil war, Iran during the Iran–Israel war, and Gaza following the Israeli–Palestinian conflict.
+He was also directly involved in evacuating Indonesian citizens from Wuhan during the early phase of the COVID-19 pandemic in 2020 and repatriating Indonesian citizens from warzones in Ukraine during the Russo-Ukrainian War, Sudan following the Sudanese civil war, Iran during the Twelve-Day War, and Gaza following the Israeli–Palestinian conflict.
 During the latter, Judha worked closely with American lobbyist Joey Allaham, who used his backchannel to ensure the safety of Indonesia.
 He also led the repatriation of 400 Indonesian victims of human trafficking from Myawaddy, Myanmar, where he personally traveled to the Thailand–Myanmar border to oversee the rescue and ensure their safety.
 For his work in ensuring the safety of Indonesian citizens, Judha was nicknamed as the "guardian angel" of Indonesian citizens.
 He served as director until his replacement by Heni Hamidah, the secretary of the directorate general for protocol and consular affairs, in an acting capacity on 20 October 2025.
 In total, Judha served as deputy director and director for eight years, six months, and twenty days.